- U. S. citizen or eligible non-citizen

 - Other fields documented as high-need by the Federal Government, State Government, or local educational agency, and approved by the Secretary, U. S. Department of Education.

 Each year you receive a TEACH grant, you must sign a TEACH Grant Agreement to Serve and Promise to Pay (service agreement), which will be available electronically on the U. S. Department of Education web site.
-When you sign the service agreement, you are agreeing to repay the grant as a Federal Direct Unsubsidized Loan, with interest accrued from the date the grant funds were first disbursed, if you do not complete the teaching service requirement.
+When you sign the service agreement, you are agreeing to repay the grant as a Unsubsidized Stafford Loan, with interest accrued from the date the grant funds were first disbursed, if you do not complete the teaching service requirement.
 If the grant is converted to a loan, it cannot be converted back to a grant.

 You must confirm within 120 days of completing or otherwise ceasing enrollment in your teacher preparation program that you are fulfilling (or plan to fulfill) the terms and conditions of your service agreement.
 You must document your teaching service, and your documentation must be certified by the chief administrative officer at the school where you teach.